at St Anne and St Agnes Church

-The Church will be closed from January 23rd to March 23rd 2017 for a super new lighting installation.
+PLEASE NOTE: The Church will be closed from January 23rd to March 23rd 2017 for a super new lighting installation.

 Its double dedication remains unique among city churches and dates from 1460.
 The church we see today follows the form of Wren’s post Great Fire design for a Greek Cross, a square within a square and boasts a superb acoustic.